aharonium/opensiddur.org/posts/HTML/prayers/solilunar/solar-cycles/sefirat-haomer/the-order-of-counting-the-omer-in-the-spring.html.md

 <div class="instruction">In my practice, I reflect on the <em>Sefirat Ha'Omer</em> as neither a linear progression, nor as a spiraling ascent towards Shavuot.
 Rather, I see the seven weeks as a seven walled maze or labyrinth.
 Just as the winter ends in fits and starts, my psyche seeks some natural rhythm to guide it along with the rest of Nature into wakefulness.
 I share in an ancient deep apprehension whether the fields will yield a healthy and abundant crop and whether the pregnant animals will safely give birth to their offspring.[foot]Also make sure to take note of the Karaite tradition of beginning their calendar year with <a href="http://www.karaite-korner.org/abib.shtml">the first observation of ripe barley</a>.[/foot]

-After Psalms 67 is read, many recite the deeply mystical piyyut and teḥinah (petitionary prayer), <em>Ana b'Khoaḥ</em>.
+After Psalms 67 is read, many recite the 42-letter divine name acrostic piyyut and teḥinah (petitionary prayer), <em><a href="https://opensiddur.org/prayers/collective-welfare/trouble/captivity/ana-bkhoah-a-42-letter-name-piyyut-translated-by-reb-zalman/">Ana b'Khoaḥ</a></em>.
 Many of the themes of Psalms 67 are repeated in this prayer. <em>Ana b'Khoaḥ</em> contains seven lines and forty-two words, with each initial letter forming a 42-letter name of G‽Δ. Counting each word together with the seven acronyms formed from the first letter of each line yields forty-nine words to correspond with each day of the Omer.[foot]You can listen to different melodies for <em>Ana b'Khoaḥ</em> at <a href="http://neohasid.org/audio/ana_bekhoach_mp3s">neohasid.org</a>.
-You can learn more about my take on <em>Ana b'Koaḥ</em> as it relates to the <em>Omer</em>, <a href="https://opensiddur.org/prayers/lunisolar/commemorative-days/hanukkah/journey-towards-illumination-psalm-67-and-ana-bkoah/">here</a>.[/foot]
+You can learn more about my take on <em>Ana b'Khoaḥ</em> as it relates to the <em>Omer</em>, <a href="https://opensiddur.org/prayers/lunisolar/commemorative-days/hanukkah/journey-towards-illumination-psalm-67-and-ana-bkoah/">here</a>.[/foot]

-A Divine Name is formed by the first letters of <span class="hebrew">אָנָּא בְּכֹחַ</span>.
+A Divine Name is formed by the first letters of <span class="hebrew">אָנָּא בְּכֹחַ</span>, the acrostic being formed of the first letters of a series of angelic names (attested in the kabbalistic tomes <a href="https://opensiddur.org/prayers/praxes/contemplation/adiryaron-bahiryaron/">Sefer haQanah</a> and <a href="https://opensiddur.org/prayers/praxes/contemplation/adiryarots-bahiryarots/">Sefer haPeliah</a>).
 These words appear below each stanza, and it is customary to look at or visualize these, and not to pronounce them. --Aharon N. Varady</div>
 </div></td></tr>